mulllhausen/software-notes/debian7os-setup.md

 log out and log back in to be able to make changes

-#### set up an ssl certificate for your website
+#### set up an ssl certificate

-this allows you to send and receive encrypted data over http. first generate a private rsa (key) file
+this allows you to send and receive encrypted data, and to authenticate remote clients and browsers. ssl is used with webservers and email servers. this aim of this process is to create the following files:

+    /etc/ssl/private/myhostname.com.key
+    /etc/ssl/certs/myhostname.com.csr
+    /etc/ssl/certs/myhostname.com.crt
+	/etc/ssl/certs/myhostname.com.root.pem
+	/etc/ssl/certs/myhostname.com.intermediate.pem (optional)

+first generate a private rsa (key) file

     cd /etc/ssl/private
     openssl genrsa -out myhostname.com.key -des3 2048